transferwise/pipelinewise/_sources/user_guide/scheduling.rst.txt

 (`Amazon EFS <https://aws.amazon.com/efs/>`_, `Google FileStore <https://cloud.google.com/filestore/>`_ or similar)

 Network File System is required because PipelineWise keeps runtime configuration files in a common place on the host machine at ``${HOME}/.pipelinewise`` directory.
-If running PipelineWise commands on multiple nodes to operate on the same project then every node have to read/write into the same directory doesn't matter where the nodes are located.
+If you run PipelineWise commands on multiple nodes that operate on the same project, then every node has to read/write into the same directory, doesn't matter where the nodes are located.
 This is typically done by mounting ``${HOME}/.pipelinewise`` on every node to a shared directory on NFS/EFS.